malloryfaria/e-commerce-backend/README.md

 ## Description

-The back end for an e-commerce site that uses Express.js API, Sequelize, and interacts with a MySQL database.
+The back end for an e-commerce site that uses Node, Express.js API, Sequelize, and interacts with a MySQL database.
+You just need to connect the front end to use it.

 ## Installation

 ```
-// TODO
+// Clone the repository to your local machine using:|

+git clone git@github.com:malloryfaria/e-commerce-backend.git

+// Install all the dependencies by typing code:
+npm i

+// Ensure you have set up MySQL and you have a legacy password to log in with ****

+// Create a .env file in the root of the folder and fill out the following with your information:
+DB_NAME='ecommerce_db'
+DB_USER='root'
+DB_PW='examplepassword'

+// From the db folder, login to your MySQL using:
-mysql -u root -p to login
+mysql -u root -p

+// Then, run this command to create the database:
+source schema.sql;

+// Then quit the MySQL shell by typing
+quit;

+// Seed the test data into the database by typing:
+npm run seed

+// Then use the below command to start the server:
+npm start

 ```

 ## Usage
-Use this application to build e-commerce back ends.
+Use this application to build on the front end for an e-commerce site to this back end.

 ## Deployed application link
 https://github.com/malloryfaria/e-commerce-backend